zac-heisey/team-business/_pages/client-stories.md

     enhance their contribution to your business during their internship, as well as reveal important character and behavioral traits.
   client-stories:
-  - byline-1: Aluminum Manufacturing Company from the CEO
-    byline-2: ''
-    story: "<blockquote><p>We were a business that was in financial trouble – when we engaged Team Business, there was a strong chance we would go out of business or into Chapter 11.
-I needed a tool to help my staff think like real business people – understanding the implications of each decision they were making.
-I needed creative ideas and solutions to be brought to the table - fast.
-Team Business’ program, BOX+ helped my staff think across the whole business and not just in their functional silos.
-At a time when my leadership team was under incredible stress, the Team Business folks brought solid business thinking, a tremendous amount of fun and engaged my whole team in becoming a part of the solution.</p></blockquote>"
   - byline-1: GlowPoint, $26M in Revenues, 130 employees
     byline-2: From Michael Brandofino, Former CEO GlowPoint
     story: "<blockquote><p>I was CTO for a small publicly-traded company that was